 Kayak fishing has become one of the fastest growing sports over the last few years.
-Along with bowfishing, it has seen a steady rise in popularity as more folks get involved.

 That’s largely due to how accessible it’s become – in no small part thanks to the improved technology of inflatables.